liwenlin664477/Probability-Surrogate-Learning/README.md

 # Probability-Surrogate-Learning
-This is a comprehensive machine learning library, specifically tailored for surrogate learning and active learning.
-Our objective is to provide a robust platform that empowers researchers and developers to seamlessly implement and experiment with these advanced machine learning techniques.
+The Probability-Surrogate-Learning (PSL) library is a comprehensive machine learning toolkit designed to improve predictions and enhance accuracy in physical models.
+It encompasses various methodologies and techniques that make it a versatile choice for different machine learning tasks, particularly in the physical sciences domain.

 You can directly install our library by running:
 ```commandline